hasteinmetz/LING573-Project/doc/meeting-notes.md

 - Go through a tutorial
   - Think about how it can be split
   - Think about interoperability
-- Make back on Thursday to talk about how to split up work
+- Meet back on Thursday to talk about how to split up work